cometbft/cometbft/docs/tutorials/README.md

 ---
 order: 3
-title: Tutorials
+title: CometBFT Tutorials
 description: Tutorials
 parent:
     order: 1
 ---

-# Welcome to CometBFT Tutorials
+## Tutorials

 Are you ready to explore the world of CometBFT, the cutting-edge consensus algorithm that's revolutionizing the field of distributed systems?
 You've come to the right place!
 Our CometBFT Tutorials provide the knowledge